Table of contents

 How to analyze website traffic

-Your toolbox for traffic analysis will contain a number of tools to explore your site metrics.
+Your toolbox for traffic analysis will contain a number of tools to visualize and explore your site metrics.
 These services are programmed to examine your website from the inside out and give you a report based on this examination.

-Simple tools for website-only analysis
+Simple tools for website analysis

 You can find answers to these questions by looking at sources and channels in reports and dashboards.

-Google Analytics is really powerful for analyzing websites, but it has its limitations which are not so comfortable for marketers and business owners:
+Google Analytics is really very powerful for analyzing websites, but it has its limitations which are not so comfortable for marketers and business owners:

-- It doesn’t account for CRM data
+- It doesn’t account for internal data (such as sales data from your CMS or CRM)

 - It doesn’t take product refunds into consideration